akshat-creator/robot_localization/README.md

 - Adds small random noise after resampling to prevent particle depletion

 #### 5. Pose Estimation (`update_robot_pose`)

+Once the particles have been updated and resampled, the filter calculates a single best guess of where the Neato is.
+It does this by taking the weighted average of all the particle positions to find the most likely center point, and then computing the overall heading.
+This gives a smooth and consistent estimate of the robot’s pose even when the particles are spread out.
+The final position and orientation are converted into a quaternion and published as a `geometry_msgs/Pose`, while the map→odom transform is updated to keep everything in sync with ROS’s coordinate frames.
+This step turns the cloud of possible locations into one reliable pose estimate that the rest of the filter can use.

 - Computes weighted mean of particle positions
 - Uses circular mean for angular component to handle wraparound